flintovich/react-media-resize/README.md

 - `onEnter` (*Function*): Callback for entering in particular browser width
 - `onLeave` (*Function*): Callback for leaving from particular browser width

+Important that callback functions will be called only one time after applying particular range.
+For example this can be useful if you want to call some actions on window resize.
+Like hide or show some section if browser screen less then 980px.

 ## Component Usage
 ```javascript
 import React from 'react';